Rutrle/Weather-app/README.md

 # Weather-app

-Weather desktop comparing temperature forecast from multiple sites
+Weather desktop app comparing temperature forecast from multiple sites

+Work in progress

 ## TO DO list:
 <p>add https://www.yr.no/ site</p>